Koneisto/no-as-a-service/README.md

 ## License

-📄 MIT — do whatever, just don't say yes when you should say no.
+📄 MIT — do whatever, just don't say yes when you should say no. Attribution appreciated but not required.

 ## Credits